-There were no transfers between levels within the fair value hierarchy for the year-ended December 31, 2022 or the year-ended December 31, 2021.
+There were no transfers between levels within the fair value hierarchy for the year-ended December 31, 2023 or the year-ended December 31, 2022.

-Due to their short term until maturity, at December 31, 2022, the carrying value of cash, amounts receivable, and accounts payable and accrued liabilities approximate their fair value.
+Due to their short term until maturity, at December 31, 2023, the carrying value of cash and cash equivalents, amounts receivable, and accounts payable and accrued liabilities approximate their fair value.
 The fair value of lease obligation approximates its carrying value as the Company's incremental borrowing rate has not changed materially from when the lease was originally entered into.
+The fair value of the preferred shares approximates its carrying amount due to their redeemable nature.
+The carrying value of the preferred share derivative approximates fair value as it is measured at fair value (note 9).

-17. Capital management
+18. Capital management